Skip to main content

 Vernonia x 'Summer Swan Song' - IRONWEED 'SUMMER SWAN SONG'

-Narrow-leaf Ironweed hybrid with dense healthy clumps.
+Narrow-leafed Ironweed hybrid forming dense, healthy clumps.

 One of the top performers at Chicago Botanic Garden Vernonia trials in 2020, gaining 5 out of 5 stars!